 Don’t Underestimate the Power of Accessories

-Don’t forget what you have in your jewelry box.
-Brooches are great ways to add an acsent to a look.
-Learn how to change a good look to an awesome one with brooches.
+Don’t forget to accessorize.
+Read how to change a good look to an awesome one with brooches.

 Using style recipes like presented here is an easy way to achieve ageless style.
 They also help you to get more outfits from your wardrobe.
 Moreover, style recipes take the stress out of getting dressed.
 My style recipe book How to Dress for Success in Midlife has timeless, easy-to-follow outfit suggestions for all kind of dressing situations in midlife.
 Buy the book now.